saatvikKundoor/stock_analyzer/README.md

     -Base (likely scenario)
 - Expected Capital Gains tax rate

-Then, the model will output you're expected returns (after tax), what would've happened if you invested in the S&P500, and a bar graph that visualizes each different outcome.
+Then, the model will output:
+- You're expected returns (after tax)
+- What would've happened if you invested in the S&P500
+- A bar graph that visualizes each different outcome.